NVIDIA-Merlin/Transformers4Rec/docs/source/model_definition.md

 Note that not all transformer architectures support all of these training approaches.
 Transformers4Rec will raise an exception when you attempt to use an invalid combination and will provide suggestions as to the appropriate masking techniques for that architecture.

-### Sequence Processing (Transformer/RNN Block)
+## Sequence Processing (Transformer/RNN Block)
 The Transformer block processes the input sequences of *interaction embeddings* created by the input block using Transformer architectures like XLNet, GPT-2, etc, or RNN architectures like LSTM or GRU.
 The created block is a standard keras layer or torch block depending on the underlying framework and is compatible with and substitutable by other blocks of the same type which support the input of a sequence.

-In the following example, a `SequentialBlock` module is defined by connecting the output of the `TabularSequenceFeatures` (inputs), with a MLP projection to 64 dim (to match the Transformer `d_model`) with an XLNet transformer block with 2 layers (4 heads each).
+In the following example, a `SequentialBlock` module is used to build the model body: a `TabularSequenceFeatures` object (`tabular_inputs` defined in the previous code snippet), followed by an MLP projection layer to 64 dim (to match the Transformer `d_model`), followed by an XLNet transformer block with 2 layers (4 heads each).

 ```python